Product Suggestions

 Installing macOS Monterey 12 on unsupported Mac Pro

 We recommend macOS Monterey 12.2.1 since newer versions are problematic in native mode.
-If you need the newest version of Monterey then you need to use the latest OpenCore Legacy Patcher version.
+If you need the newest version of macOS Monterey 12.7.6, then you need to use the latest OpenCore Legacy Patcher version, but then booting must be done via OpenCore Legacy Patcher boot picker screen otherwise it might not always boot.

-You need two USB sticks with a size of at least 16 GB.
-One will be used for Monterey-micropatcher, the other one for OpenCore Legacy Patcher.
+You need two USB flash drives with a size of at least 16 GB.
+One will be used for Monterey-micropatcher, the other one for OpenCore Legacy Patcher in an older version 0.3.3 (please do not use newer versions or it won't work properly).

-macOS Monterery does not support standard 802.11n Wi-Fi module and Bluetooth 3.0 module inside Mac Pro, so if you need Wi-Fi or Bluetooth functional either stay on Big Sur or older macOS version or replace old modules with a newer 802.11ac Wi-Fi and Bluetooth 4.0 modules.
+Native macOS Monterey 12.2.1 does not support standard 802.11n Wi-Fi module / Bluetooth 3.0 module inside Mac Pro, so if you need Wi-Fi or Bluetooth functional, either stay on macOS Big Sur or older version, or replace old Wi-Fi/Bluetooth modules with a newer 802.11ac Wi-Fi/Bluetooth 4.0 modules.
+If you installed the latest version of macOS Monterey 12.7.6 via newest OpenCore Legacy Patcher and used post-install patches after the installation, then even standard Wi-Fi/Bluetooth modules would work.

 Step 1